Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: When you use this technique, you and anyone in range make an opposed Initiative roll, with the victims getting a +4 bonus for each previous time this technique has been used in the current battle.
 If you beat their roll, they're blinded; if not, they managed to close their eyes in time.

 Anyone who is blinded is inflicted with a -8 Visibility Penalty which fades at a rate of 1 per 5 IC, and temporarily loses all ranks of the Enhanced Sight ability, as well as those dependent on it (namely Keen Senses, Assassin's Eye and Genjutsu Awareness).

-Anyone with an active Doujutsu reduces their bonus to successive rolls against this technique to only +2, and if they fail, they lose all benefits of their doujutsu.
-Both ability ranks and doujutsu effects remain suppressed until the Visibility Penalty from this technique has been reduced to -3.
+Anyone with a Doujutsu (active or not) reduces their bonuse to successive rolls against this technique to only +2, and if blinded, has the effects of their Doujutsu suppressed until the Visibility Penalty from this technique has been reduced to -3 (which Byakugan can not ignore, as they are temporarily blinded).

 #### --( Chuubu Gaki no Jutsu - Ghoul Paralysis Technique )--
 After making contact with an enemy, you send a powerful pulse of electricity through their body, momentarily overstimulating their nervous system.
 For several seconds afterwards, the recipient of the shock will find their body sluggish and poorly responsive.
 While not actual harmful, this is exceptionally painful.